NEWAGE-Labs/nal.docs/docs/current release/QSM.md

 * Re-testing of retained items
 * Correlation of results for different characteristics of an item

-Additional information on and procedures to monitor the validity of results can be found in the *Quality System Procedure - Internal Audits*.
+Additional information on and procedures to monitor the validity of results can be found in the [*Quality System Procedure - Audits*](QSPs/Audits.md).

 #### 7.7.2 Proficiency Testing ####